md3629/Data-Science/Customer Segmentation/README.md

 # Customer Segmentation using R
-Discussing process and experimenting with clustering - with Power BI
+Discussing process and experimenting with clustering -extending Power BI with R

 <h3>Building a customer segmentation in R</h3>
 <p> A simple customer segmentation in R using Power BI as UI. </p>